poseidon-tech/cis6930fa24-project1/README.md

 - **setup.cfg** and **setup.py:** Used for setting up the Python environment.
 - **docs:** Contains documentation for the assignment.
 - **LICENSE:** Contains licensing information, including copyright, publishing, and usage rights.
-- **Files:** Stores output censored files, including `sample.txt.censored`, which is a sample file for testing.
+- **Files:** This folder stores output censored files, including `sample.txt.censored`, which is a sample file for testing.
+User can store the files in another directory by mentioning in outputs argument.
 - **tests:** Contains test files. `test_redactor.py` is used for testing the redactor Python file.
 - **stats:** This is a sample stats file.
-The format is as follows -
+The format includes the file name and the count of each redacted entity.
+A sample stats file is as follows -
 ```bash
 File Name: sample.txt
 Names redacted: 3